How to Recycle Packaging from Online Shopping (The Right Way)

 Paper Wrapping & Inserts

-Brown packing paper: Recyclable curbside.
+Brown packing paper: Recyclable curbside

-Tissue paper: Recyclable or reusable for gift wrapping.
+Tissue paper: Recyclable or reusable

-Final Thoughts:
+Final Thoughts

 ~ Nathalie xoxo